shanefenske/Bsh-Shell/README.md

 * Hwk5/parse.o to tokenize each command line and parse it into a syntactically correct tree of CMD structures (interface in Hwk5/parse.h).

-DO NOT MODIFY Hwk5/mainBsh.c or Hwk5/getLine.c or Hwk5/parse.h---the source
-code for process() should be in a different file (or files).
-To enforce this the test script may delete local files with the names mainBsh.*, getLine.*, and parse.* before trying to make your program.
-Moreover, Hwk5/mainBsh.c and Hwk5/parse.o may change without notice, but never in a manner that would change the data structure being passed to process().